sohamsarkar1994/memory-game-project/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Working

+This is a memory game.
+It consists of 16 pairs of cards where each pair has identical shapes on its hidden side.

+You have to match each shape with its pair.

+You win when you match all the pairs.

+Each two cards you unravel, will be considered as a move.
+Do it in as less moves as possible.